javadoug/swizzle-params/example-project/README.md

 At this point the tiny project is ready to swizzle stack parameters.

-Run the npm script 'setup' to define a stack, set the parameters and deploy the app.
+Run `npm run setup` to define a stack, set the parameters and run the app.